 - Higher Education Information Database (HEIDI) equality data

-- the ECU’s publication Equality in higher education: statistical report 2011 Part 2: Students.
+- the Equality Challenge Unit publication Equality in higher education: statistical report 2016

-If you need further help developing priorities and activities, you may wish to contact an external organisation such as the Equality Challenge Unit which is funded by the higher education sector’s representative bodies and UK funding bodies to advise universities and colleges on equality issues.
-You may include the cost (of proportion of the cost) associated with this in your ‘OFFA-countable’ access agreement expenditure.
+If you need further help developing priorities and activities, you may wish to contact an external organisation such as the Equality Challenge Unit (ECU) which is funded by the higher education sector’s representative bodies and UK funding bodies to advise universities and colleges on equality issues.
+You may include the cost (or a proportion of the cost) associated with this in your access agreement expenditure.

 Targets relating to equality and diversity